 The soundstage is mediocre.
 The PRTF graph shows very little pinna interaction/activation which is due to the on-ear design of these headphones.
 This results in a small soundstage that is perceived to be located inside the listener's head.
 However, because of the open-back design of their enclosure, they tend to sound more open and spacious than closed-back headphones.

-The Koss Porta Pro Wireless have a poor isolation.
+The Koss Porta Pro Wireless have a poor isolation, which is due to their open-back design.
 In the bass range, where the rumble of airplane and bus engines sit, they achieve no isolation.
 They also don't isolate in the mid-range, which is important for blocking out speech.
 In the treble range, occupied by sharp sounds like S and Ts, they achieved about 7dB of isolation, which is sub-par.

 The leakage performance is sub-par.
 The significant portion of the leakage is between 1KHz and 12KHz, which is broad but mostly concentrated in the treble range.
 The overall level of the leakage is relatively loud too.
 With the music at 100dB SPL, the leakage at 1 foot away will average at 46dB SPL, and peaks at 65dB SPL, which is quite a bit above the noise floor of an average office.